Undergraduate Research

 Also, many of our faculty have students take part in archival research of some kind, providing them with a fuller context for the period they are studying.
 They can visit local archives, use Internet materials, or explore the Special Collections in the UofL library.
 For example, students in Dr. Susan Ryan's class on the history of reading have used the university archives to examine nineteenth-century magazines and the way they addressed an imagined readership.
 Similarly, students in Dr. Mark Mattes' class on the history of the book have used our library's collection of artists' books to explore connections between text technologies and literary forms.
 Additional examples of faculty-mentored student research include preparing an annotated edition (either print or web-based) of a literary work, learning web-authoring in a number of English Department courses, and supporting grant-based initiatives involving community engagement.

 Conducting research is also a key part of many of our students' internship placements.
 Research is an essential component of the writing and publishing projects that interns purse under the mentorship of community and institutional partners like the Louisville Story Program, the Kentucky Center for African American Heritage, the UofL Archives & Special Collections, and others.
-To learn more about research opportunities through the English department's internship program, please check out our program page here.
+To learn more about research opportunities through the English department's internship program, please check out our internship program page.

 Click here to learn about grants available through the College of Arts & Sciences that supports faculty-, graduate student-, and staff-mentored student research.